 - The CMHT has determined that a person with an eating disorder requires more intensive treatment.

-- A person with an eating disorder has been inpatiently treated and requires continuing inpatient treatment to maintain changes after discharge.
+- A person with an eating disorder has been an inpatient and requires continued inpatient treatment to maintain change after discharge.

-- There is a high probability that the individual with the eating disorder will require intensive input to improve nutrition and or stabilize eating patterns (but not enough for an inpatient stay).
+- There is a high probability that the individual with the eating disorder will require intensive input to improve nutrition and or stabilise eating patterns (but not enough for an inpatient stay).